http4s/http4s/src/jekyll/index.md

 # http4s

-http4s is a minimal, idiomatic Scala interface for HTTP services.  http4s is Scala's answer to Ruby's Rack, Python's WSGI, Haskell's WAI, and Java's Servlets.
+http4s is a minimal, idiomatic Scala interface for HTTP.  http4s is Scala's answer to Ruby's Rack, Python's WSGI, Haskell's WAI, and Java's Servlets.

 ## HttpService ##